Jerricke/phase-1-project/README.md

 1. Add a button to remove pokemons from your list

 # Stertch Deliverables
-1. Create a game start feature where player gets to pick which pokemon to start with.
-2. Create an exp/levling system for the captured pokemons.
+1. Create an exp/levling system for the captured pokemons.
-3. Create an evolution system for the captured pokemons.
+2. Create an evolution system for the captured pokemons.
-4. Create a skill learn/unlearn system for the captured pokemons.
+3. Create a skill learn/unlearn system for the captured pokemons.

 # patch bugs